 All residents are assigned an individual mailing address for the residential area.
+Chapman Grand, Davis Apartments, and Panther Village residents will receive a mailbox key at check-in and should respect roommates' mail and packages that are delivered.
+For residents of Henley, Pralle-Sodaro, Glass, Sandhu and Morlan halls and Harris apartments, mail and packages are delivered to either the Davis Community Center package room or the Sandhu Conference Center package room below the Randall Dining Commons.
+Residents of Chapman Grand, Panther Village, and The K will pick up packages and mail in their buildings.
 Residents will be notified via Chapman e-mail when packages or mail are ready for pick up.
-Residents who receive mail that does not belong to them or their mailbox partner should label it "Return to Sender" and either put it in the appropriate mislabeled mail slot or give it to the mail/package room staff.
+Residents who receive mail that does not belong to them or their mailbox partner should label it "Return to Sender" and either put it in the appropriate mislabeled mail slot, or give it to the mail/package room staff.
+Davis Apartment residents have a separate process for mail and packages that is handled through the United States Postal Service.